okyntary/tp/docs/tutorials/TracingCode.md

 1. To start the debugging session, simply `Run` \> `Debug Main`

-1. When the GUI appears, enter `edit 1 n/Alice Yeoh` into the command box and press `Enter`.
+1. When the GUI appears, enter `editp 1 n/Alice Yeoh` into the command box and press `Enter`.

 1. The Debugger tool window should show up and show something like this:<br>
    ![DebuggerStep1](../images/tracing/DebuggerStep1.png)